-- Issuing interim suspensions pending completion of the complaint resolution process. - Reporting incidents to local police and/or prosecutors. - Referring to counseling and health services. - Referring to the Employee Assistance Program. - Providing education to the community. - Altering the housing situation of the reporting or responding party. - Altering work arrangements for employees. - Providing campus escorts. - Providing transportation assistance. - Implementing contact limitations between the parties. - Offering adjustments to academic deadlines, course schedules, etc.
+- Issuing interim suspensions pending completion of the complaint resolution process. - Reporting incidents to local police and/or prosecutors. - Referring to counseling and health services. - Referring to the Employee Assistance Program. - Providing education to the community. - Altering the housing situation of the complainant or respondent. - Altering work arrangements for employees. - Providing campus escorts. - Providing transportation assistance. - Implementing contact limitations between the parties. - Offering adjustments to academic deadlines, course schedules, etc.

-These measures are available regardless of whether a reporting party seeks formal resolution or makes a crime report.
-A responding party may also request and be provided interim protective or supportive measures if determined to be reasonable.
+These measures are available regardless of whether a complainant seeks formal resolution or makes a crime report.
+A respondent may also request and be provided interim protective or supportive measures if determined to be reasonable.

-To request an accommodation, interim protective, or supportive measure, students should contact the Executive Director of the Office of Student Concerns at 626-584-5678 or titleix@fuller.edu, and employees should contact the Executive Director of Human Resources at 626-584-5238 or bjbarber@fuller.edu.
+To request an accommodation, interim protective, or supportive measure, students should contact the Executive Director of Student Concerns at 626-584-5678 or titleix@fuller.edu, and employees should contact the Executive Director of Human Resources at 626-584-5238 or bjbarber@fuller.edu.